LewisJEllis/mkdocs/CONTRIBUTING.md

 ```
 Then open http://localhost:8000, and you should have a local copy of the site that reflects any edits you make.

-If you have no idea how git works but want to learn, [start reading here](https://help.github.com/articles/git-and-github-learning-resources/).
+If you have no idea how git works but you want to learn, [start reading here](https://help.github.com/articles/git-and-github-learning-resources/).

 ## A word on bigger changes
 If you're considering a bigger change/addition, it might be worth opening an issue to propose it and get a quick thumbs up first.
 I tend to have strict curation standards, and I don't want you to invest a bunch of time working on something that I won't add to the site.